macedo22/RandomRestaurant/README.md

-# RandomRestaurant
+# What the Food!?

-Collaboartors: Alan Yang, Grace Derderian, Leigh Salvador, and Alex Macedo
+Collaborators: Alan Yang, Grace Derderian, Leigh Salvador, and Alex Macedo

-What the Food!? can be reached at: https://macedo22.github.io/RandomRestaurant/
+What the Food!? can be reached at: https://macedo22.github.io/WhatTheFood/